Starbucks Coffee may be tasty, but is it organic?

-We'll discuss whether or not Starbucks serves organic regular and decaf coffee, whether or not they use organic coffee bean varieties, organic ingredients, and more.
+I’m going to get into whether or not Starbucks serves organic regular and decaf coffee, what organic coffee is, and so much more!

 Does Starbucks Serve Organic Regular & Decaf Coffee?

-However, they do have organic ground roasts that you can purchase.
+However, they do have organic ground roasts for purchase:

 Starbucks Dark Roast Ground Coffee - Organic French Roast: This Starbucks coffee roast has a great smoky flavor and is perfect for coffee drinkers who enjoy bolder coffees.